 Match.com does give you the opportunity to pay for the services of a matchmaking expert, but that is an additional cost, whereas this is already taken care of in the eHarmony system.

 eHarmony is a site where you sit back and let the altar of them do its work.
-You will end up receiving less matches per day but in my opinion, these matches are more compatible.
-If you like taking matters into your own hands then match.com may be for you.
+You will end up receiving fewer matches per day, but in my opinion, these matches are more compatible.
+If you like taking matters into your own hands, then match.com may be for you.

 With the abundance of features and ability to search and filter for the perfect match, it is quite fun digging in trying to find the person for you.

 I have found plenty of compatible people using this method as well and to be honest, the search is part of the thrill!
 I hope I helped answer the question which is better, match or eHarmony!

 Please leave a comment down below to let me know what you thought of my article or if you have any personal experiences with either one of these dating websites.
 Get out there and start searching!